 The visa waiver travel authorization is valid for two years, or until the passport expires—whichever occurs the soonest.
 The same ESTA may be used for multiple trips to the US.
 Each trip must be 90 days or less.
 There is no set amount of time required between trips, and entry to the US is always at the discretion of the US Border Patrol agents encountered.

-To learn about visa-free travel visit our complete guide to ESTA
+To learn more about ESTA visa-free travel, visit our complete guide to ESTA.

 Travelling to the United States?
 Do you have your pre-planning checklist in order?
 Visit our ESTA Guide for more information about obtaining your travel permit.
 We'd love to hear from you.
 Send us your comments or questions for travel assistance.